smasky/UQPyL/docs/sensibility.md

 ---

-## 🍍 What is the Sensitivity Analysis?
+## 🍍 What is the Sensitivity Analysis

 **Sensitivity Analysis** is widely used to determine how different input variables influence the output of a model.
 It helps identify which inputs have the most significant impact on the results, providing valuable insights for **model optimization**, **uncertainty quantification**, and **decision-making**.
 By systematically varying inputs and observing changes in the output, the behavior of complex systems can be better understood.